sudanvellakovilkanakavel/daui/README.md

-# daui
-daily attendance app ui part
+This are the Daily attendance app User Interface files.
+It is created using React.js